danieleascione/krusta/ideas.md

 ## 2. Operating Modes: Ordered vs. Unordered

-Krust simplifies the traditional message bus model by replacing the concept of user-facing partitions with two distinct operating modes per topic.
+Krusta simplifies the traditional message bus model by replacing the concept of user-facing partitions with two distinct operating modes per topic.
 This allows users to choose the trade-off between ordering and throughput that best suits their use case.

 ### Mode 1: Ordered (by Key)

 This is the default and recommended mode for most use cases that require ordering, such as event sourcing or change data capture.

 -   **How it works**: The user provides a `key` with each message.
-Krust guarantees that all messages with the same key will be processed in the order they were produced.
+Krusta guarantees that all messages with the same key will be processed in the order they were produced.
--   **Internal Mechanism**: Internally, Krust uses a consistent hashing function to map a key to a specific internal **shard**.
+-   **Internal Mechanism**: Internally, Krusta uses a consistent hashing function to map a key to a specific internal **shard**.
 Each shard is an independent, ordered log, similar to a traditional partition.
 This sharding mechanism is completely transparent to the user.
 -   **API**: `produce(topic, key, message)`

 ### Mode 2: Unordered

 This mode is designed for maximum throughput when ordering is not a concern, such as for logging, metrics, or other high-volume, non-sequential data.

 -   **How it works**: The user does not provide a key.
-Krust writes the message to any available internal shard to maximize write parallelism.
+Krusta writes the message to any available internal shard to maximize write parallelism.
 -   **Internal Mechanism**: Agents can write to any shard, likely using a round-robin or least-loaded strategy.
 -   **API**: `produce(topic, message)`

 ## 3. API & Guarantees

-Before diving into implementation strategies, it's crucial to define the contract Krust offers to its users.
+Before diving into implementation strategies, it's crucial to define the contract Krusta offers to its users.
 These guarantees shape the system's design and set clear expectations, and they now depend on the chosen operating mode.

 -   **Ordering**:
     -   **Ordered Mode**: Strict message ordering is guaranteed **for all messages sharing the same key**.
     -   **Unordered Mode**: There are **no ordering guarantees** whatsoever.

--   **Delivery Semantics**: Krust will provide **at-least-once delivery**.
+-   **Delivery Semantics**: Krusta will provide **at-least-once delivery**.
 In the event of certain failures (e.g., a producer retry after a timeout), it is possible for a message to be delivered more than once.
 Consumers should be designed to be idempotent to handle potential duplicates.

 -   **Producer Acknowledgement (`ack`)**: A `produce()` call will be acknowledged as successful only after the message batch containing the message has been durably persisted in the S3 object store.
 For higher durability configurations (like Approach D), this would mean waiting for a quorum of writes to succeed.

 -   **Consumer Visibility**: A message becomes visible to consumers only after its corresponding log segment has been successfully written to S3 and the metadata layer has been updated to include that segment.
 This ensures that consumers never see partially written or uncommitted data.

--   **Durability**: Krust aims for high durability by leveraging the underlying durability of the object store (e.g., S3's 99.999999999%).
+-   **Durability**: Krusta aims for high durability by leveraging the underlying durability of the object store (e.g., S3's 99.999999999%).
 Data is considered durably stored once the S3 PUT request for its log segment completes successfully.
 The system does not tolerate data loss for acknowledged writes.

 ## 3. The High-Throughput Challenge with S3